New to LastDodo?See how it works

 INN “DE SPUITER”

-A BOOST FRIEND
+A BOLD FRIEND

-The unknown roommate turns out to be the tattooed Polynesian and cannibal Queequeg, a skilled harpooner whose father was the king of the island of Rokovoko.
+The unknown roommate turns out to be the tattooed Polynesian and cannibal Queequeg, a skilled harpooner whose father was king of the island of Rokovoko.
 Ishmael and Queequeg will become great friends.

 THE SERMON